-- G25g.
+G25g.
 OTHER WELFARE covers general assistance usually funded by state and local governments.
-This is a catchall covering the needy that are not eligible for the "categorical" welfare programs asked about at G25e-f. - G31-36.
+This is a catchall covering the needy that are not eligible for the "categorical" welfare programs asked about at G25e-f.

+- G26A-G26G.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - G31-36.
 SOCIAL SECURITY: We want Social Security information about all FU members here to help us avoid double-counting of benefits.
 If the answer to G31 is YES, record the name and relationship to Head of the individual who received Social Security. - G33.
 Generally, there are three types of recipients of regular Social Security (not including Medicare): - 1) Disabled workers who became severely disabled before age 65.
 Disabled means having a severe physical or mental condition which - a) prevents one from working and - b) is expected to last at least 12 months or result in death - 2) Retired people 62 or older who are qualified. - 3) Dependents of a covered worker who has retired, become disabled, or died.
 These are typically spouses, widows or widowers, and unmarried children under 18, or under 19 and full time high school students.